MikeSilberbauer/maucha-ionic-diagram/README.md

 # maucha-ionic-diagram
-Code for drawing Maucha diagrams of the ratio of major cations and anions in water samples
+Pascal (Turbopascal) code MAUCHSPG.PAS for drawing Maucha diagrams of the ratio of major cations and anions in water samples using data from text file CHEMDATA.DAT